How to Make a Fire Truck Cake

 - Panels – Use black fondant for the truck bottom panels.

 - Sutters – And use grey fondant with CMC for the shutters.
-Alternatively, you can also use grey buttercream frosting but it can become quite smudgy if not done correctly.
+Alternatively, you can also use gray buttercream frosting, which can become quite smudgy if not done correctly.

 - Fire hydrant & Hose – Grey and yellow fondant for the hose.